-Cancellation by Company: The Company reserves the right to cancel programmes without prior notice, if, at the Company’s sole discretion, the minimum number of students is not reached or if there is another valid reason.
+Cancellation by Company: The Company reserves the right to cancel Courses without prior notice, if, at the Company’s sole discretion, the minimum number of students is not reached or if there is another valid reason.
 In this event all sums paid to the Company by the trainee will be refunded in full including the initial deposit but with any banking fees deducted.
-In the event of the Company having to cancel a programme for reasons outside its control, the Company retains the right to deduct from such sums, 20% of monies paid.
+In the event of the Company having to cancel a Course for reasons outside its control, the Company retains the right to deduct from such sums, 20% of monies paid.
 The Company undertakes to explain the reasons for cancellation and to advise and assist trainees in finding alternatives.
 The company will not be responsible for any pre-booked travel costs in the case of cancellation (please see insurance section).

 Insurance: Travel (including cancellations, curtailments, theft, accident, medical, third party injury), and equipment insurance is not included in the overall package price, unless otherwise stated.
-The trainee, by his acceptance of these conditions, acknowledges that programmes involve activities which involve inherent risk and that accidents can happen which do not necessarily arise from anyone’s negligence.
+The trainee, by his acceptance of these conditions, acknowledges that Courses involve activities which involve inherent risk and that accidents can happen which do not necessarily arise from anyone’s negligence.
 Comprehensive insurance is required and the reposibility of the Trainee.
 Ill health, medical expenses, accidental injury, liability for injury to others and death should all be covered.
 We also recommend cancelation or curtailment insurance.
 Advice regarding insurance from Peak Leaders representatives is for guidance only.
 The trainee accepts they are solely responsible for ensuring that they have insurance cover which is adequate in all respects.
 Insurance should be obtained immediately after booking to ensure cover for cases of cancellation.

-Responsibility: Acceptance of a place by the trainee on a programme, binds him or her to be responsible, to adhere at all times to the instructions of the leaders representing the Company – particularly in relation to safety.
-The commission of an illegal act (including drug taking / possession) or behaviour that, in the opinion of the leaders is detrimental to the safety and welfare of Programme members as a whole or to any one of them, may result in the trainee concerned being asked to withdraw from the programme any time without the right to a refund.
+Responsibility: Acceptance of a place by the trainee on a Course, binds him or her to be responsible, to adhere at all times to the instructions of the leaders representing the Company – particularly in relation to safety.
+The commission of an illegal act (including drug taking / possession) or behaviour that, in the opinion of the leaders is detrimental to the safety and welfare of Course members as a whole or to any one of them, may result in the trainee concerned being asked to withdraw from the Course any time without the right to a refund.
 The trainee is responsible for his/her behaviour and will indemnify the Company of all loss and liability however indirect, suffered by, or on behalf of, the Company as a result of any acts or omissions of the trainee, whether negligent or not.

 Behaviour: The Company shall be entitled to recover from a trainee the cost of all damage or loss caused by the trainee.
 The trainee must undertake to behave with propriety and in such a manner as in no way to harm the reputation of the Company.
 The trainee must adapt to the accepted standards of behaviour of any host hotel and country.
-The participation in a programme by any trainee in breach of this clause may be terminated immediately without notice by the Company, whereupon the contract between the Company and the trainee shall be at an end without any further cost to the company.
+The participation in a Course by any trainee in breach of this clause may be terminated immediately without notice by the Company, whereupon the contract between the Company and the trainee shall be at an end without any further cost to the company.

-Company acting reasonably, is in excess of 10%, the trainee may elect in writing and within 10 days of the notification of the increase, to withdraw from the programme.
+Company acting reasonably, is in excess of 10%, the trainee may elect in writing and within 10 days of the notification of the increase, to withdraw from the Course.
 In such cases, all sums thus far paid by the trainee to the Company, will be returned to the trainee.

 Cost Increases: Certain increases are incurred by which are outside The Company’s control.
-The Company reserves the right to increase the price of their Programmes at any time throughout the year.
-Unless you choose to pay in full at the time of your booking, the price of your Programme is subject to increases in certain circumstances.
+The Company reserves the right to increase the price of their Courses at any time throughout the year.
+Unless you choose to pay in full at the time of your booking, the price of your Course is subject to increases in certain circumstances.
 These circumstances are variations in the following; the cost of fuel, taxes, exchange rates.
 The Company will absorb the first 2% of any increase and amounts exceeding 2% will be passed on to you.
 If the price increase exceeds 10% you are entitled to opt for a full refund.

 Liability: The Company does not own, manage, control, or operate any hotel, insurance company, club, mountain resort, adventure company, vehicle or any other service that would fit in the classification of supplier.
 As a broker, all coupons, vouchers, exchange orders, receipts, contracts and tickets issued by the Company and/or other companies are subject to any tariffs as well as the terms and conditions specified by each company.
-The acceptance of such coupons, vouchers, exchange orders, receipts, contracts and tickets shall be deemed to be consent to the foregoing conditions and neither the Company nor any of its representatives shall be or become liable or responsible for any loss, injury, or damage to a trainee or to any person, property or otherwise in connection with any programme accommodation, transportation or other services resulting directly or indirectly from: * Any act of God, including but not limited to dangers incident to water, air or earth, fire, breakdown in machinery or equipment, acts of Government or other authorities, dejure or defacto wars, whether declared or not, hostilities, civil disturbances, strikes, riots, thefts, pilferage, epidemics, quarantines, medical or customs regulations, and * Defaults, delays or cancellations of or changes in itinerary, routing or schedules from any cause beyond the control of the Company or * Any loss or damage resulting from insufficient or improperly issued passports, visas or other documents.
+The acceptance of such coupons, vouchers, exchange orders, receipts, contracts and tickets shall be deemed to be consent to the foregoing conditions and neither the Company nor any of its representatives shall be or become liable or responsible for any loss, injury, or damage to a trainee or to any person, property or otherwise in connection with any Course accommodation, transportation or other services resulting directly or indirectly from: * Any act of God, including but not limited to dangers incident to water, air or earth, fire, breakdown in machinery or equipment, acts of Government or other authorities, dejure or defacto wars, whether declared or not, hostilities, civil disturbances, strikes, riots, thefts, pilferage, epidemics, quarantines, medical or customs regulations, and * Defaults, delays or cancellations of or changes in itinerary, routing or schedules from any cause beyond the control of the Company or * Any loss or damage resulting from insufficient or improperly issued passports, visas or other documents.

 Risk: Instructors from our supplier companies and organisations have extensive experience in delivering outdoor adventure activities.
-They will make every effort to provide the safest and most enjoyable experience possible during a programme.
+They will make every effort to provide the safest and most enjoyable experience possible during a Course.
 Although every precaution is taken to protect trainees, adventure activities such as off-piste skiing or snowboarding, skidoo driving, trekking and rafting are hazardous by nature and involve risk.
 The onus is on the trainee to be insured for all eventualities.
 The Company is not responsible or liable for any negligent acts or defaults of suppliers or any other person, company or corporation not directly under its control.
 Furthermore many suppliers of adventure services will require a release of liability to be signed by trainees, acknowledging and accepting the risk involved.
 Trainees must acknowledge the natural risks including but not limited to avalanches, mountain terrain, jungle, wild animals, rapids and all weather and road conditions.